makandra/spreewald/README.md

   Print a subset of all sent emails to STDOUT
   This uses the same syntax as `Then an email should have been sent with:`

+### frame_steps.rb

+* **When ... inside the ... iframe**

+  You can append `inside the [name or number] iframe` to any other step.
+  Then the step will operate inside the given iframe.
+  Examples:

+      Then I should see "Kiwi" inside the 1st iframe Then I should see "Cherry" inside the fruits iframe When I press "Save" inside the 2nd iframe

+* **When I switch to the ... iframe**

+  This step will switch to the iframe identified by its name or number.
+  All further steps will operate inside the iframe.
+  To switch to operating on the main page again, use the step "I switch back to the whole page".
+  Examples:

+      When I switch to the 1st iframe
+      When I switch to the fruits iframe

+  Please note: This step is only available for Capybara >= 3.

+* **When I switch back to the whole page**

+  This step can be used to switch back to the whole page if you switched to operating inside an iframe before (step `I switch to the ... iframe`)

+  Please note: This step is only available for Capybara >= 3.

 ### session_steps.rb